 In a report from Pew Charitable Trusts: By 2018, there are 15,600 Marine Protected Areas globally, some 25 million square kilometers.
 This equates to only 7% of the planets oceans.
 The aim is by 2020 to have 10% of the oceans protected but it seems we are falling well short of this goal.
 What is worse is that of the 7%, less than half are actually no take zones.
 Many are still open to harvesting either by indigenous groups or by commercial operations.
 So it seems we still have a long way to go.

 Humans build bigger and bigger fishing boats.
 The demand for seafood increases with the human population.
 The pressure on the worlds oceans increases.

 It is vital to respect the natural capacity of the oceans.
 This capacity is not only of the economic kind.
 How many fish swim in it or how many we can catch etc, but also how well it can recover.
 Recovery is fastest when the ocean is healthy.
 A healthy ocean has a greater ability to accept losses, not only amongst it’s inhabitants populations but also losses to it’s own intrinsic health.

 Humans are affecting the very chemistry of the worlds oceans.

 Natural damaging cycles such as El Nino events are becoming more common.
-Whilst natural environments before could recover from these warming periods because there was a long time between them.
+Natural environments before could recover from these warming periods because they were infrequent.
 Now these events are happening too regularly for the reefs to fully recover.
 Each time the damage occurs, the environment has only recovered 50% of it’s potential health.
 The one step forward two steps back scenario.

 The healthiest reef or any environment for that matter is one that is in it’s natural state.
 This is why it’s so important for us to set aside as much of our Planet as possible.
 A Marine Protected Area or any conservation area needs to left alone.
 They should all be left alone and there should be more of them.
 It is these natural wild spaces that will be the saviors of us all as we strip everything else bare.